Neodusk/TweetyBird/README.md

 We followed [this guide](https://magpi.raspberrypi.org/articles/wildlife-camera-object-recognition) to help in knowing which libraries might be best for this project and how to go about it.

 # Dependencies Required:
+## Hardware Needed:
+- Raspberry Pi (We used the 3B), powersource and extra storage
+- A camera for your pi (The link for the one used in this project is [here](https://www.amazon.com/gp/product/B07JPLV5K1/).)

 ## pi-timolo
 ### Instructions:
 Plug in a camera to the Raspberry Pi.
-The link for the one used in this project is [here](https://www.amazon.com/gp/product/B07JPLV5K1/).

 Install pi-timolo:
 ```